 Hi, I’m Bernard,

-an educator, college president, applied researcher, writer, and designer who is passionate about championing and supporting inspired and inspiring learning communities.
+an educator, university president, applied researcher, writer, and designer who is passionate about championing and supporting inspired and inspiring learning.

 After graduating from Concordia University Wisconsin in 1994, I accepted a call to serve at Rockford Lutheran Middle and High School in Rockford, Illinois.
 Over the next six years, I had the joy of being a middle and high school teacher; religion department chair; technology coordinator; designer of one the first online high school pilot programs in the nation; and leader of experiential learning trips to Jamaica, the Dominican Republic, and domestic locations.
 I used evenings and summers to read voraciously and study at over eight colleges, eventually earning a M.A. in curriculum and instruction and a doctorate in instructional technology with a cognate in qualitative / ethnographic research.

 At the same time, I started my first consulting business, Servant Innovations (1995-2000), helping non-profits and other organizations analyze emerging trends and devise strategic plans and projects intended to prepare them to thrive and accomplish their mission in these new and emerging contexts.
 I continued that work in various forms and under different names while still working full-time in schools, up to the present.

 From Rockford, I moved on to be a teacher at Milwaukee Lutheran High School while completing a second master’s, this time a Master of Liberal Studies with a focus upon interdisciplinary approaches to teaching digital culture and media ecology.
 I spend six years there before becoming the creative director for a special grant-funded project devoted to experimenting with the design of experiential learning and online Spanish and math curricula for rural and other schools.